Personalized Legend Storybook — Make His the Hero

 What Makes Legend Special

 Who is Legend?
-Beyond the statistics and the name charts, beyond the famous Legends of history and fiction, there is your Legend—a unique individual whose personality is still unfolding in beautiful ways.
+Beyond the statistics and the name charts, beyond the famous Legends of history and fiction, there is your Legend—a unique individual whose personality is still unfolding in meaningful ways.

 A Natural Adventurer: Children named Legend frequently show an affinity for exploration.
 This might manifest as curiosity about how things work, eagerness to try new foods, or the impulse to befriend new classmates.
 The legendary spirit is not about recklessness—it is about openness to experience.